elliot-a/Seed-CRUD-Angular-Node/README.md

-## A seed project with an angular front end communicating with a simple Node based REST API.

 #### A sexy seed project for gulp, angular, browserify with a node backend (consisting of simple RESTful API and a mongoDB),

 ### Why this seed project :